-I was surprised to discover this was a question people worried over.
+I was surprised to discover that whether or not Lewis Carroll visited Llandudno was a question people worried over.
 More surprised to discover someone had written a book about it.
 Even more surprised to discover that it has been an issue of “long and plentiful” debate which “has never been entirely resolved”.
 And then intrigued to discover, “the evidence is not always missing by mistake, but rather as a part of what appears to have been a cover-up”.

 Llandudno has a plaque – unveiled in 1933 by David Lloyd George no less – which states, “On this very shore during happy rambles with little Alice Liddell, Lewis Carroll was inspired to write that literary treasure Alice in Wonderland which has now charmed children for generations”.
 This was part of a deliberate attempt to attract more tourism via having a famous author associated with the town.
 But is any part of this tale true?